 Plan The Rides – Peppa Pig World

-Once you get there this may go out the window, but if you have an idea what rides your little ones can go on try to go on these first.
+Once you get there this may go out the window, but if you have an idea what rides your little ones can go on then you can try to go on these first.
 My boys enjoyed George’s dinosaur ride, but take note over a certain height and they have to go on by themselves.
 This meant myself and Little K went on one dinosaur, followed by Big K who went on his own.
 Some rides had a long wait (over 30 minutes) which getting close to lunchtime meant the boys were getting grouchy.
 Maybe you will plan a bit better than me.

 Peppa Pig World Food & Drinks